Health department reports 46 new positive COVID cases since yesterday

 Data Update:

-- 58 of the previous positive individuals have recovered and have been removed from the isolation list.
+- Fifty-eight of the previous positive individuals have recovered and have been removed from the isolation list.

-- 1 of the new cases is a resident at the Grand Rehabilitation and Nursing at Batavia, 2 of the new cases are residents at Premier Genesee Center for Nursing & Rehabilitation, and 2 of the new cases are at the VA Medical Center.
+- One of the new cases is a resident at the Grand Rehabilitation and Nursing at Batavia, two of the new cases are residents at Premier Genesee Center for Nursing & Rehabilitation, and two of the new cases are at the VA Medical Center.

-- 1 of the previous community active cases has been identified as a resident of the Grand Rehabilitation and Nursing at Batavia.
+- One of the previous community active cases has been identified as a resident of the Grand Rehabilitation and Nursing at Batavia.

 - The new positive cases reside in Albion, Barre, Carlton, Clarendon, Gaines, Kendall, Murray, Yates, Ridgeway and Shelby.

-- 13 of the individuals were on mandatory quarantine prior to testing positive.
+- Thirteen of the individuals were on mandatory quarantine prior to testing positive.

-- 6 of the previous positive individuals have recovered and have been removed from the isolation list.
+- Six of the previous positive individuals have recovered and have been removed from the isolation list.